RobLoach/raylib-aseprite/README.md

 - Adjust tag animation speed by using `tag.speed`
 - Pause tag animations by using `tag.pause`
 - Toggle whether animations will continue when they finish with `tag.loop`
+- Load [Aseprite slice](https://www.aseprite.org/docs/slices/) rectangles for collisions and bounds

 ## Usage

 This is a header-only library.
 To use it, define `RAYLIB_ASEPRITE_IMPLEMENTATION` in one .c source file before including [*raylib-aseprite.h*](include).
 You will also have to link the raylib dependency.

 ### Example

+The below is a basic example, see the [examples](examples) folder for more.

 ``` c
 #include "raylib.h"